Paragraph(s)

-A body composition analysis is not recommended for people with medical implants like a pacemaker or defibrillator due to safety precautions with electronic implants.
-It’s also not recommended for people who are pregnant or menstruating because results may not be accurate due to changes in hydration and body water levels.
+A body composition analysis is not recommended for people with electronic medical implants like a pacemaker or a defibrillator.
+It’s also not recommended for people who are pregnant or menstruating.
+Results may be inaccurate due to changes in hydration and body water levels.

 Unlike a traditional scale, which only measures your overall weight, a body composition analysis explains what’s behind that number.
 It can make a difference in how you manage weight, and offer a roadmap for making progress toward wellness goals.
-Each time you have a test, we’ll explain changes to your body’s makeup of muscle, fat, and water and what they mean.
+Each time you have a test, we explain the changes to your body’s makeup of muscle, fat, and water.
 Tracking measurements multiple times allows us to guide changes in your wellness routine along the way.

 How to Prepare for a Body Composition Analysis